-Ever wonder how we make one of our stable seat belt bags?
+Ever wonder how we make our seat belt bags?

 1. Collect seat belts

-First and foremost we have to collect the un-loved seat belts from local scrapyard that we’re going to recycle into a brand new bag.
+First and foremost, we have to collect the seat belts from a local scrapyard

 The cat’s out the bag!

-It’s not just our bags that are made in a super eco-friendly, upcycled way but all of our other products from our new dog bone toy to our seat belt key rings.
+It’s not just our bags that are made in a super eco-friendly, up-cycled way, but all of our other products are made with care and love for our earth.

 Need to freshen your bag collection for the upcoming season of SPRING?

 Don’t you fret, here’s only a sample of our new bags coming out in the beginning of April – exclusively available only at the Spring Fare!
 Don’t worry about feeling guilty for buying more bags since with Atlantic Blue Jersey we assure you that all of our products are passionately handmade with only the best, responsibly sourced materials.

 These up-cycled bags are handsewn with donated boat roll cover material meaning not only are they nautically fashionable but are waterproof too!

 Being waterproof, these bags are perfect for the beach!